rage/java-programming/data/part-2/1-problems-and-patterns.md

 <!-- Esimerkiksi ongelman _Tee ohjelma, jonka avulla voidaan laskea kahden kokonaisluvun summa_. ratkaisumalli on seuraava. -->

-For example, the solution patter for the problem _Create a program to calculate the sum of two integers_ is the following.
+For example, the solution pattern for the problem _Create a program to calculate the sum of two integers_ is the following.

 <!-- ```java
 // Määritellään syötteet ja luodaan niitä varten muuttujat